Skip to main content

 • RAW

-You can define each field, supplying a unique name and type.
+To define a field, supply a unique name and type.
 There are also optional parameters you can specify, such as default value and non-nullable.
 (Some options are only relevant for certain types.)

 fields {